Nagendra1997/mesibo-documentation/conferencing.md

 Say the remote video is muted by the remote participant then, `subscriber.muteStatus(true, true)` will return `true`

-> Note that, When a remote participant mutes `Mesibo_OnParticipantUpdated` will be called.
+> Note that When a remote participant mutes `Mesibo_OnParticipantUpdated` will be called.
 Then you need to update the participant object that you are viewing and then call `muteStatus()` to get the updated mute status.

 If you have muted the video locally then, `subscriber.muteStatus(true, false)` will return `true`